If you're planning to travel to South Africa, you should take the threat of crime seriously and be alert at all times.

 Local commuter rails and metro trains have also been the locations of several assaults and robberies.
 Trains that travel between Johannesburg and Pretoria are especially risky, as are the commuter trains in Cape Town.

-If you plan to take the train in Cape Town, always travel in 1st Class, during the day and in a cabin with people.
+If you plan to take the train in Cape Town, always travel in first class, during the day, and in a cabin with people.
 Avoid traveling to Cape Flats.

 When traveling by train, use common sense and always remain alert.
 Similarly, if you plan to do any shopping at local malls, be aware of your surroundings as armed robberies are on the rise in those types of places.

 The 2008 FIFA World Cup left behind a modern train and bus system in Johannesburg.
-The Gautrain connects the northern suburbs with the city centre as well as with Pretoria.
+The high-speed Gautrain connects the northern suburbs with the city center as well as with Pretoria.
+The train itself has a good reputation for safety, but robberies and assaults have been known to happen around the station.
 The Rea Vaya Bus Rapid Transit system is another safe bus network that currently runs between Johannesburg's city center and surrounds, including Soweto.

 After reading this, you may question whether it's worth it to travel to South Africa.
-Rest assured there are plenty of safe areas to visit with enough beauty, friendly people and adventure to go around.
-As long as you avoid unsavory areas, use common sense, and exercise appropriate travel safety measures, you'll experience South Africa without any incidents.
+Rest assured, there are plenty of safe areas to visit with enough beauty, friendly people, and adventure to go around.
+As long as you avoid unsavory areas, use common sense, and exercise appropriate travel safety measures, you should experience South Africa without any incidents.